eaasi/user-handbook/source/resources/glossary.rst

   Hardware Configuration
       An :term:`environment’s<environment>` hardware configuration refers to the emulator configuration settings that replicate the hardware of a physical computer system.
 Within EaaSI, these configurations are provided as templates.

-  Image
-      The term "image" has been used in various interchanging ways in the EaaSI platform: disk images, emulator "images" (containers), the :ref:`Image Archive <node_components>`.
-Moving forward, the EaaSI team plans to use this terminology more precisely: Emulators are exchanged via containers, and disk images will always be referred to in full as "disk images".

-      An Image resource refers very specifically to a bootable disk image imported as the basis for an :term:`environment`.
-It is to refer specifically to either: the necessary disk image/component to import an existing virtual machine from an alternative emulation/virtualization platform (VirtualBox, VMWare, etc) or a unique computing system that must be preserved and presented in its entirety as :term:`content` (for example, `Salman Rushdie's desktop <https://www.newyorker.com/tech/annals-of-technology/digital-life-salman-rushdie>`_).

-      The ultimate goal of the EaaSI program is to abstract Images out of the EaaSI front-end as a resource type.
-However, they remain currently necessary for the workflows and use cases enumerated above.

   Node
       A node is one installation/instance of the EaaSI platform.
 By default, all imported or created :term:`resources<resource>` stay